Ojibwa Tea of Life™ is pure, non-irradiated, and certified organic or wildcrafted.

 The herbs that the Native people used were gathered mostly from the area in which they lived.
 However, the Ojibwa were one of the few tribes that traveled to obtain whatever herbs necessary for their medicinal needs.
 We work with a network of certified organic domestic farms and growers to ensure the best possible organic/non-irradiated herbs.
 Our herbs are gathered with respect, at the proper time of day and season.
 They are either used immediately or carefully dried and stored.
 All of our products are crafted form the finest ingredients and with the highest integrity!

-Our Ojibwa Tea of Life™ (herb tea) is hand-packed and our Essence Of Ojibwa Tea™ (extract/tincture), processed with hand press, never allowing electromagnetic frequencies to pollute the extract.
-Our preference is to batch small lots of herbs or essence at a time and to order herbs frequently to achieve maximum freshness for our tea drinkers.
+Our Ojibwa Tea of Life™ (herb tea) is hand-packed and our Ojibwa Tea™ herbal extract is processed with hand press, never allowing electromagnetic frequencies to pollute the extract.
+Our preference is to batch small lots of herbs or extract at a time and to order herbs frequently to achieve maximum freshness for our tea drinkers.
 The facility used for our products is inspected by the State of Colorado and is a GMP, FDA-approved clean room to ensure cleanliness of the environment.
 Our labels are environmentally friendly using water or vegetable inks.
-Many individuals or companies do not follow the laws in their state - some don't even know what the laws are!
+Many individuals or companies do not follow the laws in their state – some don’t even know what the laws are!
 Before you purchase herbal products you may want to ask questions about packaging procedures!
 Crude products can be effective in small amounts if the raw herb or crude product has maintained its energetic (life force) quality.

 We use herbs grown in the United States because many imported herbs undergo fumigation (gassing) and “protective” radiation.
 These processes can virtually destroy the potency of the herbs.
 The important point is to use no pesticides.
 Any of the following growing methods are acceptable: